UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-deploy/usage.md

 ![](media/zos_props_5.png?resize=640%2C189)

-## Example: Deploying data sets and running CICS commands
+## Deploying data sets and running CICS commands

 In this process example, the z/OS data sets must be in the component.
 Also, the environment contains agents that are running z/OS.
 In addition to the z/OS Utility plug-in, the CICS TS plug-in must be installed.
 The process runs the following steps in order: